John F. Walsh: Resignation

 Walsh stepped down as U.S. Attorney on July 29, 2016.
 Upon his resignation, the Department of Justice praised Walsh for concluding “the largest federal penalty cases in Colorado’s history, collecting literally billions of dollars on behalf of American taxpayers and the United States Treasury.”

 Private practice

 On January 9, 2017, Walsh joined the law firm WilmerHale as a partner in their Denver Office.

 In early 2019, the Rocky Mountain Immigrant Advocacy Network announced that Walsh and a team of WilmerHale attorneys will be honored with the Network's 2019 Pro Bono Service Award.
 Walsh’s team represented immigrant parents and relatives detained and separated from their children under the Trump administration's family separation policy.

 Return to politics

-On March 18, 2019, Walsh stepped down from his job at WilmerHale to run for the United States Senate seat currently held by Republican Cory Gardner.
-Walsh said he would make a decision on his Senate run by the end of April 2020.
+On March 18, 2019, Walsh stepped down from his job at WilmerHale to run for the United States Senate seat then held by Republican Cory Gardner.
+Walsh dropped out of the race after former Colorado Governor John Hickenlooper announced his candidacy for the seat.

+In 2024, Walsh announced his candidacy for Denver District Attorney.
+He won the Democratic Party primary on June 25th, making him the presumptive winner in the November general election, as he faces no significant opposition.